 This course consists of an in-depth look at the genetics of human evolution and human diversity.
 There will be two parallel themes that run throughout the course.
 One theme is simply the "facts" of genetics as they are used to study human diversity and evolution.
 In this regard, half of the course will consist of lectures that lay out the basic theory and methods used by geneticists to examine topics such as the origin of modern humans, heritability of intelligence, levels of genetic diversity between chimps and humans, genetic patterns of disease resistance, etc. The other theme of the course pertains to the fact that human genetics often intersects with social issues and thus one should not study human genetics without considering the wider social implications of the subject matter.
-For example, (unfounded) genetic studies have attempted to show that some traits are more "genetically determined" than others (e.g., intelligence).
+For example, (unfounded) genetic studies have attempted to show that some ethnic groups are inferior to others, while other genetic studies attempt to show that some traits are more "genetically determined" than others (e.g., intelligence).
 These topics, and others like them, carry hefty social implications; therefore, it is important to study human genetics in a wider historical, social, and ethical context.